JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 Changes in staking participation are closely tied to shifts in delegator APR, though external factors such as market sentiment and alternative investment opportunities also play a role.
 Past data from the previous minPoolCost reduction demonstrates that pools—particularly smaller ones—that lowered their declared fixed costs experienced an increase in both APR and stake.
 However, neither the network-wide median APR nor the total aggregate stake shifted significantly.
 The stability in median APR is likely because only a small fraction of pools actually reduced their costs, while the unchanged aggregate stake suggests that capital was simply redelegated among existing pools rather than drawn from new incoming stake.

+The following plot shows how much the network delegator APR would change if all the pools were reducing their declared fixed cost to the current `minPoolCost`$\=170$ ADA.